-Almost a year before I started this business, I decided to start this business.
-I waited a whole ten months before actually doing anything about it.
+Almost a year before I started freelance writing, I decided to start freelance writing.
+Like, properly committed to the fact that I was going to do it, with a plan of how to start and everything.
+I waited a whole ten months before actually doing anything about it though.
 Why?
 I’m not sure.

 Because I had savings to live on for a while?